DeannaCarina/CI-MP-1/README.md

     <li>To visually help customers by providing a gallery page of images taken in the Caribbean</li>
     <li>To provide customers with an easy to use and intuitive contact form to be able to request extra information</li>
     <li>To provide customers with a downloadable brochure to advertise the type of package holidays they can have in the Caribbean</li>
-    <li>To earn commision from partner companies that are advertised via the website</li>
-    <li>To earn income from customers by charging a fee to plan and organise their Caribbean Holiday (fee included in overall holiday price)</li>
-    <li>To build a database of customers that have used the services of the website for future holidays</li>
-    <li>To be easily findable via search engines</li>
-    <li>To be shareable between current customers and potential customers for potential future revenue</li>
 </ol>
 ### Vision
 ### Aim